 Hong Kong booksellers Gui Minhai and Lee Bo were subjected to this treatment, one admitting to a 2003 hit-and-run accident and the other claiming to be appalled by the titles he used to publish beforehand.

 Just this January, Swedish activist Peter Dahlin confessed on Chinese TV to running an “illegal organization” and “encouraging the masses to oppose the government” before being deported.

 Respected journalist Gao Yu was forced to give a televised confession after being arrested at age 70, in which she “admitted” to revealing State secrets, then retracted her confession during her trial.
 Charles Xue, a Chinese American venture capitalist who was a prominent online commentator with a fan base that apparently scared party officials, confessed on CCTV that he was, in fact, addicted to soliciting prostitutes.

 When you can’t silence a critic, pressure their family to be silent instead—or to participate in the smear campaign themselves.

-You can see a pattern from other cases.
 “You can see a pattern from other cases,” says Patrick Poon, China researcher for Amnesty International: “your family and friends are put under pressure to say things against you.”
 But, he added, that is “carefully done only through the mainland media” which is tightly censored, so no dissenting accounts can appear.

 Ai’s 76-year old mother was interrogated by plainclothes police in her own home as the government tried to silence his earthquake project.
 The wife of jailed Chinese dissident Liu Xiaobo has been under house arrest for years.
 Bao Zhuoxuan, the teenage son of jailed human rights lawyer Wang Yu, is reportedly under house arrest in northern China after trying to flee to the United States.